gveran22/NetworkAnalysis-MetaIBS/scripts/network-comparison/README.md

 ## 📝 File Details

-- `filtering.R`: Applies filtering steps to a phyloseq object and saves the output to `outputs/network-comparison/filtered_otus/`.
+- `filtering_comparison.R`: Applies filtering steps to a phyloseq object and saves the output to `outputs/network-comparison/filtered_otus/`.
-- `fit_network.R`: Runs the SpiecEasi pipeline using three methods (`glasso`, `mb`, `slr`).
+- `fit_network_comparison.R`: Runs the SpiecEasi pipeline using three methods (`glasso`, `mb`, `slr`).
 Outputs are saved in `outputs/network-comparison/spiec-easi-results/`.
 Parameters for SpiecEasi can be modified in this script.
-- `process.R`: Executes the full pipeline, including filtering and network inference.
+- `run_comparison.R`: Executes the full pipeline, including filtering and network inference.
 Filtering parameters are loaded from `tools/analysis_configs`.
-- `venn-diagramm.R`: Generates Venn diagrams to compare edge overlaps across the different network inference methods.
+- `venn-diagramm_comparison.R`: Generates Venn diagrams to compare edge overlaps across the different network inference methods.
 This script is standalone and should be run **after the inference is complete**, using the association matrices as input.